bit-cloner/ecrcp/Readme.md

 ```
 ### How is this useful

-Imagine there are a number of public images that your container runtime/ orichestration systems rely on.
+When there are a number of public images that your container runtime/orchestration systems rely on.
 Getting a copy of these images into a local container repository can be tedious and manual.
-you need to
+you would need to
 1. Do a docker pull
 2. Create a repository in AWS ECR
 3. Tag it apporpriately
 4. Push it to target repository

 This tool you can do all of the above from a single terminal.
-Also you can use it in a script to do the same.
+Also you can use it in a script/CI/CD to do the same.

 ### What's next
 1. I plan to build a similar tool for GCR and ACR